SMSF Custodian Bare Trust Deed

 Yes.
 Our Deed expressly empowers the Trustee to use borrowed funds for repairs (restoring the asset to its original condition).

 However, we draft the Deed to protect you from the “Improvement” trap.
-You strictly cannot use borrowed money to improve an asset (e.g. adding a new bedroom).
+You cannot use borrowed money to improve an asset (e.g., by adding a new bedroom).
 This creates a “Replacement Asset” which breaches the borrowing rules.
 Our Bare Trust ensures your borrowing remains compliant with SMSFR 2012/1.

-Why use a Legal Consolidated SMSF Bare Trust Deed?
+Why use a Legal Consolidated SMSF Holding Trust?

 You are building a wealth vehicle for retirement.
 We are a law firm specialising in superannuation.